BlakeCLewis/kc60se/README.md

    * Disable/Enable rgui key for gaming.
 Use MAGIC_NO_GU/MAGIC_UNNO_GUII in toggle function;
    * Alternately override BOOTMAGIC to use space + rgui instead of space + lgui;
    * Backlight  wave, pulse, breath;
    * RGB ws2812 underside lighting.
+Possibly E2.
+It is on conner of Atmega32u4 next to label R3 on pcb.

   [default layout](http://i.imgur.com/Y2xLF59.png)